LethalHotkeys/Lethal-Hotkeys/README.md

 - Hold to Scan - Right Mouse Click - Lets you hold right click to scan.
 Doesn't work during crouch sprint, drop all, and sell all

 ## Mod Compatibility
-Most mods should work fine, and the mods that won't work most likely just need a keybind edit in config to get working.
+Most mods should work fine, and the mods that won't work most likely need a keybind edit in config to get working.
 There are too many mods to make a full list, but here are some I know work for a fact.

 <ins>Works Right Away</ins><br>
 https://thunderstore.io/c/lethal-company/p/kRYstall9/FastSwitchPlayerViewInRadar/<br>